COVID-19 vaccine information for residential congregate care programs.

 Option #3: Mass Vaccination Sites or Other Clinic Sites

-In the next few weeks, the Commonwealth will launch Mass Vaccination sites and expects additional provider and pharmacy vaccination sites to launch.
-Vaccination sites will be posted here.
+Mass vaccination, provider and pharmacy locations all can be found on Vaxfinder.mass.gov.
 Sites will require appropriate identification to establish you meet the congregate care prioritization criteria.
 Appropriate identification for both staff and residents using Mass Vaccination sites includes a letter from the organization and an employee identification card or state/federal issued identification.

 Organizations should provide staff and residents with a letter verifying that the individual meets Phase 1 Residential Congregate Care and Shelter eligibility guidelines as specified by the Commonwealth of Massachusetts.
 The eligibility letters should: